mwales/notes/embedded.md

 Make a script that will drop u-boot.bin at address 0x00000000 of a file, then drop Linux kernel at some point after that.

-qemu-system-arm -machine versatilepb -m 128 -mtdblock flashImageFile.bin -sdl
+qemu-system-arm -machine versatilepb -m 128M -kernel flashImageFile.bin -nographic

+bootm 0x00210000

 == Debugging